rahuldshetty/llm.js/docs/api_guide.md

 ### run (Method)

-Call this method to run model inference and generate text 📝.
+Call this method to run your prompts and generate response 📝.

 - This method takes an Object Parameter as Input ⚙️.
-- Model output can be captured by the write_result_callback constructor method.
+- Model output can be captured by the *write_result_callback* method.
+- Once inference is completed, then the *on_complete_callback* is called.

 Parameter                | Description | Example
 ---                      |           ---               | ---